Guildford (UK Parliament constituency)

-Guildford is a constituency in Surrey represented in the House of Commons of the UK Parliament since 2019 by Angela Richardson, a Conservative.
+Guildford is a constituency in Surrey represented in the House of Commons of the UK Parliament since 2024 by Zöe Franklin, a Liberal Democrat.

 Constituency profile

 The seat covers Guildford itself and a more rural area within the Surrey Hills AONB.
 The seat voted Remain in the 2016 EU referendum, and has wealthier and healthier residents than the national average.

 History

 From the first Commons in the Model Parliament of 1295 Guildford was a parliamentary borough sending two members to Parliament until 1868 and one until 1885.
 In the latter years of sending two members a bloc vote system of elections was used.
-Until 1885 the electorate in the town of Guildford elected the member(s) of parliament, which expanded in 1885 into a county division under the Redistribution of Seats Act 1885.
+Until 1885 the electorate in the town of Guildford elected the member(s) of parliament, which expanded in 1885 into a county division of Guildford under the Redistribution of Seats Act 1885.

 Early political history

-The seat elected between 1868 and 2001 Conservatives.
-Exceptions in this period took place when the two-then-three main British parties' policies were beginning to coalesce.
-The first was a continuation of the centuries-old representation of Guildford by influential members of the Earl of Onslow's family, including a single member winning three widely spaced elections, before being defeated by a further member of the same family in its minor Sussex and British Indian branch, then the majority of the seat's voters were again swayed toward the Liberal landslide of the 1906 general election.
+The seat almost exclusively elected Conservatives between 1868 and 2001, with just two exceptions during that period.
+In 1868, Guildford Onslow, a Liberal, became the first MP to secure election to the single-member (as opposed to the previous two-member) borough constituency of Guildford.
+This was yet another example of a ‘centuries-old’ representation of Guildford by influential members of the Earl of Onslow's family, with Guildford Onslow himself, in turn, being defeated by a further member of this same family (from its minor Sussex and British Indian branch), Denzil Onslow, a Conservative, in the succeeding election of 1874.
+A majority of the seat's voters were again swayed toward the Liberal cause in the Liberal landslide year of the 1906 general election.